s-ellingwood/project-1/README.md

 1. geoUSA.json - used to work on our heatmaps in Tableau.
 2. census_data_19702020.csv - a csv file with data on each state's indivdual population and the population of the entire USA gather from the 1970, 1980, 1990, 2000, 2010, and 2020 census reports.

-All visuals made during this project can be found in the visuals folder.
+All visuals made during this project can be found in the "visuals" folder.

 All data cleaning processes can be found in the data_cleaning.ipynb file.
 This file also created the clean dataframe and stored is as clean_data.csv in the "output" folder.
 This dataframe is used for our data exploration.